why Progenity Inc. [PROG] is a Good Choice for Investors After New Price Target of $3.00

 Current liquidity position provides runway to achieve critical research and development milestones through 2022.

+Progenity Inc. represents 95.85 million in outstanding shares, while the company has a total market value of $450.69 million with the latest information.
+PROG stock price has been found in the range of $3.07 to $3.65.

-Compared to the average trading volume of 77.35M shares, PROG reached a trading volume of 21234248 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 79.11M shares, PROG reached a trading volume of 51168140 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for PROG shares is $3.00 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on PROG stock is a recommendation set at 2.20.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.